 If you have completed treatment, your doctors will still want to watch you closely.
 It’s very important to go to all of your follow-up appointments.
 During these visits, your doctors will ask if you are having any problems and may do exams and lab tests or imaging tests to look for signs of cancer returning or treatment side effects.

 Almost any cancer treatment can have side effects.
-Some might only last for a few days or weeks, but others might last a long time.
-Some side effects might not even show up until years after you have finished treatment.
+Some might only last for a few weeks, but others might last a long time.
+Some side effects might not even show up until months after you have finished treatment.
 Your doctor visits are a good time to ask questions and talk about any changes or problems you notice or concerns you have.

 In people with no signs of cancer remaining, many doctors recommend follow-up visits (which may include CT scans and blood tests) about every 3 months for the first couple of years after treatment, about every 6 months for the next several years, then at least yearly after 5 years.
 Some doctors may advise different follow-up schedules.